alastairwyse/ApplicationMetrics/README.md

 4. To provide additional implementation of metric loggers and viewers for files, console, and relational databases, plus base classes to allow consumers to easily provide their own implementations of metric loggers and viewers†.

 \* Note that the PerformanceCounterMetricLogger class which was used to view metrics through the Windows Performance Monitor, has been moved to a [separate project](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.WindowsPerformanceCounter) since this project was migrated to .NET Standard.
-† The [MetricLoggers.SqlServer](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer) project serves as an example of implementing a metric logger that writes to a relational database
+† The [MetricLoggers.SqlServer](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.SqlServer) amd [MetricLoggers.PostgreSql](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.PostgreSql) projects serve as examples of implementing metric loggers which write to relational databases

 #### Getting Started